surajpatel2233/IDS/README.md

 9. The script concludes by printing a message indicating that the attack has completed.

 In summary, this script is a simple and potentially harmful tool for launching a DDoS attack using the hping3 tool.
 DDoS attacks are illegal and unethical, and this script should not be used for any malicious or harmful purposes.
 It is essential to use programming knowledge responsibly and always adhere to ethical guidelines and legal regulations.

+### [src-> normal.py]:
+The provided Python code is a simple script for generating pings to a specified IP address.
+It sends a series of ping requests to the given destination IP address and calculates the statistics related to the ping generation.
+Below is a summary of the code:

+1. Import necessary libraries: `os`, `sys`, `time`, and `datetime`.

+2. Define various global parameters used throughout the script.
+These parameters include error messages, informational messages, ping settings (such as packets cadence, packets length, data length, etc.), and initial wait time.

+3. Define helper functions:
+   - `get_str_time()`: Returns the current time in a specific format.
+   - `diff()`: Calculates the time difference between the current time and the time the script was initiated (stored in `time_init`).
+   - `stats()`: Prepares and returns a string containing the statistics for the ping generation.
+It includes the time elapsed since the ping started and the amount of data sent in bytes.

+4. The script starts by checking the number of command-line arguments provided when executing the script.
+It expects exactly one argument, which is the destination IP address.
+If the argument count is incorrect, it prints an error message and exits the script.

+5. After verifying the argument, it initializes the `time_init` variable to store the current time when the script starts.

+6. The script informs the user that the ping generation is starting for the given destination IP address and provides instructions to stop the ping generation (by pressing CTRL+C).
+It then pauses for a brief moment using `os.system('sleep ' + str(INIT_WAIT))`.

+7. The script uses the `ping` command to initiate the ping generation.
+It sends ping requests to the specified destination IP address with a specific timeout (`-W 0.1`) to wait for a response.

+8. After the ping generation is executed, the script shows the ping generation statistics, including the time elapsed since the ping started and the amount of data sent in bytes.

+9. The script concludes execution and exits.

+In summary, this script is a simple tool for generating pings to a specific IP address.
+It is useful for basic ping testing and measuring the response time to a destination.
+It can be used to verify network connectivity and diagnose network-related issues.